mcsmithastro/grackle/doc/source/Parameters.rst

       field.
     - 3: Use the local Jeans length.

+.. c:var:: int H2_photodissociation_heating

+   Switch to enable heating from both the UV background dissociation rate and the H\ :sub:`2`\  dissociation rate given by :c:data:`RT_H2_dissociation_rate` (if present).
+Rates are from `Kim et. al. (2023) <https://ui.adsabs.harvard.edu/abs/2023ApJS..264...10K/abstract/>`__ eq.
+37 and 38 (but the critical density uses `Omukai, 2000 <https://arxiv.org/abs/astro-ph/0003212>`_ eq.
+23 for consistency with the H\ :sub:`2`\ formation heating).
+Default: 0.

+    - 1: Heating from photodissociation.
+    - 2: Heating from photodissociation and UV pumping.

 .. c:var:: int H2_custom_shielding

    Flag to enable the user to provide an additional field which acts as